-As of December 31, 2023, the Company held \$247.0 million in cash and cash equivalents and \$39.2 million of marketable securities which are reported at fair value on the Company's Consolidated Balance Sheets.
+As of December 31, 2024, the Company held \$213.8 million in cash and cash equivalents and \$36.2 million of marketable securities which are reported at fair value on the Company's Consolidated Balance Sheets.
 Unrealized holding gains and losses are generally reported within other comprehensive gain (loss) in the Consolidated Statements of Comprehensive Loss.
 If a decline in the fair value of a marketable security below the Company's cost basis is determined to be other-than-temporary or if an available-for-sale debt security's fair value is determined to be less than the amortized cost and the Company intends or is more than likely to sell the security before recovery and it is not considered a credit loss, such security is written down to its estimated fair value as a new cost basis and the amount of the write-down is included in the Consolidated Statements of Operations as an impairment charge.
 If the unrealized loss of an available-for-sale debt security is determined to be a result of credit loss the Company would recognize an allowance and the corresponding credit loss would be included in the Consolidated Statements of Operations.

 The Company regularly invests excess operating cash in deposits with major financial institutions, money market funds, notes issued by the U.S. government, as well as fixed income investments and U.S. bond funds, both of which can be readily purchased and sold using established markets.
 The Company believes that the market risk arising from its holdings of these financial instruments is mitigated as, in accordance with Company policy, securities are of high credit rating.
 Investments that have original maturities greater than three months but less than one year are classified as current.
+All marketable securities represent the investment of funds available for current operations, notwithstanding their contractual maturities.